StevePilcher/FitClub-MS4/media/files/Testing.md

 3. Manual URL attempts:
     1. Maunally entering URLs to attempt to navigate the user to site content for RU
-    2. Django @login_required decorator works to redirect users to login page
+    2. Django @login_required decorator works to redirect users to login/signup page

 ### Products App